 Immotion aims to become a market leader in the out-of-home virtual reality (“VR”) market through its “Create, Publish and Distribute” model, with the objective of creating recurring revenues from a large installed base of VR systems.

-The Company combines its VR content and motion platform hardware to offer consumers in leisure destinations, such as shopping malls and family entertainment centres, state of the art VR experiences, for a wide range of ages, in approximately 5 minute episodes.
+The Company combines its VR content and motion platform hardware to offer consumers in leisure destinations, such as shopping malls and family entertainment centres, state of the art VR experiences, for a wide range of ages.

 Immotion aims to to deliver shareholder value in the medium to long-term by building a large installed base of motion platforms, through sale, concession partnerships, and its own VR experience centres.
 Immotion serves its own and third party published content and experiences earning revenue from each cycle.
 As the installed base grows, it is envisaged that the group will begin to achieve economies of scale in content creation, as well as positioning it to be the ‘go to’ distribution partner for other producers of high-end VR content.